 - XLAT table

 - This (Translate) instruction replaces a byte in the AL register with a byte from a 256-byte, user-coded translation table.
 XLAT is useful for translating characters from one code to another.

-- AL← ((BX) + (AL))
+- AL ((BX) + (AL))

-- Example :
+- Example:

-- XLAT ASCII_TAB
+- XLAT ASCII_TABour roots to success...

 - XLAT Table_3